tldr-pages/tldr/pages/common/silicon.md

 # silicon

-> Create images of source code files.
+> Create images of source code.
 > More information: <https://github.com/Aloxaf/silicon>.

 - Generate an image from a specific source file: